5 EASY Ways – How To Cook Eggs In The Microwave

 1. Spray the inside of a microwave-safe container with non-stick cooking spray.

-3. Add salt, pepper and optional ingredients.
+3. Season with salt, pepper, and optional ingredients.

 4. Cover the top of the container with plastic wrap.